Wastewater Treatment Plant Desludging

 Compost is created

-After 14 days the process is complete and the compost is tested against strict criteria before being stored for us in restorative land projects.
+After four months the process is complete and the compost is tested against strict criteria before being stored for use in restorative land projects.

 Panorama